Ancient pathogen genomics: Evolution and phylogenesis of Yersinia pestis

 They all possess the plasmid pCD1, which encodes for a type III secretory system.
 Among chromosomal protein-coding genes, their nucleotide genomic identity rates 97%.
 They are different in terms of their virulence potential and transmission mechanisms.

 Y. pestis is not a human-adapted bacteria.
 Its main reservoirs are rodents (like marmots, mice, great gerbils, voles and prairie dogs) and it is transmitted to humans by the flea.
 One of the most studied vectors of this pathogen is Xenopsylla cheopis.

 After the bite of an infected flea, the bacteria enter into the host organism and travel to the closest lymph node, where bacteria replicate causing the large swellings called buboes.
 Bacteria can also disseminate into the bloodstream (causing septicaemia) and to the lung (causing pneumonia).
 The pulmonary disease has a direct human-to-human transmission.

-It has been determined that Y. pestis became so dangerous because of the acquisition of ymt (yersina murine toxin).
+It has been determined that Y. pestis became so dangerous because of the acquisition of ymt (yersinia murine toxin).
 This gene is present on the pMT1 plasmid and allowed the survival of the bacterium in the flea vector and facilitated colonization of the midgut in arthropod, giving rise to the past millennium large-scale pandemics.